 Andy

 I made this trip nearly five years ago and don’t recall the sources I used.
-I have checked my noted and don’t have any citations I can provide.
+I have checked my few remaining notes and don’t have any citations I can provide.
 However, I think the differences between your sources and my definition is simply a matter of interpretation since both refer to center (or central) and stone.
 I’m sorry I can’t be of any further assistance.